This page gives information about causes of death on the Mortality Trends website.

 See 'All other causes'.

-The ICD-7, -8 and -9 (but not ICD-10) definitions below include cancer of the Fallopian tubes, broad ligament, and other uterine adnexa.
+The ICD-7, -8 and -9 (but not ICD-10) codes below include cancer of the Fallopian tubes, broad ligament, and other uterine adnexa.

 WHO codes: ICD-7 175; ICD-8 183; ICD-9 183; ICD-10 C56.